Classes in celestial navigation and related topics

 March 29 - 30, 2014, 10:00am - 4:00pm each day:

 An easy, introductory class in the basic principles of celestial navigation from a modern perspective designed especially for yachstmen and recreational boaters, but also appropriate for anyone interested in a quick overview of celestial navigation.
 Celestial navigation is the ultimate backup when the electronics fail, and it is a tradition that connects us with maritime history.
 Students will learn how to adjust and use sextants available on the market today.
 This class covers the classic, time-honored method of finding latitude by Noon Sun as well as finding longitude by observations of the Sun before and after noon (including frequently neglected corrections for statistics and the motion of the observer).
 Weather permitting, students will be able to try it for real and measure the Sun's altitude around noon (from a nearby shore location) to determine our latitude and longitude.

 Celestial Navigation: 19th Century Methods

-An introductory class in the history and the actual techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail.
+An introductory class in the history and the actual techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail, focusing especially on celestial navigation aboard the whaleship Charles W. Morgan.
 Students will learn how it was done and how to apply these same methods today.
 Students will learn how to use and adjust sextants and octants, both historical instruments and their modern equivalents.
 The class covers the classic method of finding latitude by "Noon Sun".
 We'll also learn in detail the math of the "Time Sight" which was used to determine longitude from the 19th through the middle of the 20th century.
 Throughout, we will compare what we're doing with actual logbook entries and calculations in the collections of Mystic Seaport.
 Weather permitting, students will have opportunities to make actual sextant observations.